speedracr/poodr/FRANK_NOTES.md

 * Internal logging: Do we track how long QC samples take?
 Might be interesting to see all sampling jobs > 10min for example.

+* How do I make the most out of my log file?
+Sure I can `tail -f sidekiq.log`, but if I'm interested in a certain JID or want to see if a particular worker caused errors over the weekend, what do I do then?

 -------------

 ## Ruby mindf